lprakashv/notes/leetcode-problems/dynamic-programming.markdown

 }
 ```

-## Q: Word can be broken into all the words in dict
+## Word can be broken into all the words in dict

 ```java
 public boolean wordBreak(String s, List<String> wordDict) {